Note: The information in this article applies to model year 2015-2022 RANGER EV Mid Size vehicles only.

 |Approximate Freezing Point||-60 F

+A normal charge cycle can vary between 8 and 12 hours, depending on battery configuration and the state of charge.
 When your RANGER EV is not in use, park the vehicle and connect the battery charger.
 The charging cord is located inside the right front bumper.

 Note that failure to provide adequate ventilation while charging batteries can result in an explosion.
 Hydrogen gas is emitted during charging and will rise and accumulate at the ceiling.
 Always ensure a minimum of five air changes per hour in the charging area.
 Never charge the batteries in an area subject to a flame or spark, including areas containing gas or propane water heaters and furnaces.
 Do not smoke in the charging area.